abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 While Zermelo and Fraenkel were working on refining axioms of set theory in order to avert Russell's paradox, Russell himself took a different route and decided to ditch sets altogether, and develop an entirely new mathematical theory that is free of paradoxes by design.
 He called it *the theory of types* (or *type theory*).

-Type theory is not entirely different from set theory, as the concepts of *types* and *terms* are clearly looks reminiscent of the concepts of *sets* and *elements*
+Type theory is not at all similar to set theory, but it is at the same time, not entirely different from it, as the concepts of *types* and *terms* are clearly reminiscent of the concepts of *sets* and *elements*

 |Theory |Set theory| Type Theory|
 |------ | ---------| --------|